bluegreen-labs/environmental_data_science_101/00_git_github.md

 *.csv -diff
 ```

+# R & RStudio git integration

+In the above workflow we relied on command line tools.
+Although it is valuable to know these commands in many work environments you will be able to rely on an Integrated Development Environment (IDE) such as [RStudio]() or [VSCode]().
+Both these interfaces provide a unified place in which you write code, visualize analysis (if applicable) and manage your git repository.

+RStudio, the IDE for the R statistical package, provides a good set of git features which will help you manage local projects.
+Below we'll show how to quickly create an R project which is git enabled.
+We'll show how to link this local repository to a remote github location, to finally upload the project to github in order to facilitate collaboration.

+## creating a git enabled R project

+TODO

+### adding your first files

+TODO

+### commiting changes

+TODO

+### linking a remote repository

+TODO

 # Github side benefits

 There is a whole set of not well advertized side benefits to owning and paying for a github account.